Welcome to the IEEE UK and Ireland Life Members’ Affinity Group (LMAG).

 - Has been a member of IEEE for such a period that the sum of his/her age and his/her years of membership equals or exceeds 100 years

-- Stereophonic Sound Recording at Abbey Road Studios, London
+- Stereophonic Sound Recording, at Abbey Road Studios, London, and

-The installation of a Milestone is usually celebrated by a symposium of talks by distinguished speakers and a reception.
+The installation of a Milestone plaque is celebrated by a symposium of talks by distinguished speakers and a reception.

-There are a number of IEEE Milestone Projects in the UK & Ireland Section in progress:
+There are a number of IEEE Milestone proposals in progress, including:

-- A plaque to honour the application of amorphous silicon switches for flat panel displays has been proposed for Dundee University.
+- A plaque to honour the application of amorphous silicon switches for flat panel displays at the Physics Department at Dundee University

 The LMAG Committee meets every two months, normally in London, and welcomes expressions of interest from any prospective members.